nautobot/nautobot/docs/configuration/optional-settings.md

 ---

-## CUSTOM_JOBS_ROOT
+## JOBS_ROOT

-Default: `$INSTALL_ROOT/netbox/custom-jobs/`
+Default: `$INSTALL_ROOT/netbox/jobs/`

-The file path to a directory where [custom jobs](../additional-features/custom-jobs.md) can be located.
-By default, this is the `netbox/custom-jobs/` directory within the base NetBox installation path.
+The file path to a directory where [jobs](../additional-features/jobs.md) can be located.
+By default, this is the `netbox/jobs/` directory within the base NetBox installation path.

 !!! note
     This directory **must** contain an `__init__.py` file.